top of page

 Yeahhhh, that kinda thing.

 But, Klein’s main directive was that when it came time to shake hands?
 You grabbed the opposing player’s hand and squeezed it as hard as you could.
-And that’s when you looked up and lasered right into the other guys’ eyes with that ol’ jail yard stare, which all but said: “You are in for one long stinkin' nightmare game, pal.”
-Klein wanted the other team’s cap’ns to go back to their sideline already crappin’ their pants, even before the opening kickoff.
+And that’s when you looked up and lasered right into the other guys’ eyes with that ol’ jail yard stare, which all but said: “You are in for one long ass stinkin' nightmare game, pal.”
+Klein wanted the other team’s cap’ns to go back to their sideline already crappin’ their pants.

-Paul, at the time, was near ‘bout 6’–2”, 190 lbs., and muscled-up.
+Paul, at the time, was near ‘bout 6’–3”, 190 lbs., and all muscled-up.
 And he, like most of the other great players on our school’s football team, played both sides of the line.
 Meaning that he played on both offense and on defense.
 No breaks.
 His position was offensive tackle and defensive end, right in the middle of and all around the fray.

 Where - as he later told me - most games are either won or lost.